roseroo/readmes/reading-list.md

  Well known discussion of The Wretched of the Earth by a lifelong Black American activist.

+  - **What is Gender Nihilism: A Reader** - Various

+  - **S.C.U.M.
+Manifesto** - Valerie Solanas

+ People tend to disregard it as being biological essentialist but it seems remarkably charitable in a way biological essentialist list isn't known for.
+Great book, possible guidebook for how to write lol.

   - **The Second Sex** - Simone De Beauvoir

 Chronically misunderstood but I think definitely worth reading after doing due dilligence with context of what other feminist writers associated with her were arguing (Wittig, Guillaumin, Delphy).
+Left behind in the split over lesbianism, so always keep that in mind!

+  - **L’anatomie politique.
+Catégorisations et idéologies du sexe** - Nicole-Claude Mathieu

+Seems great, unfortunately do not speak french! pain..
+Part of Nouvelles Questions Feministes which was started with Wittig, Guillaumin and Delphy after the split over "the lesbian question".